pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 ### <a id="start-live-update"></a> Start Live Update

-Do one of the following actions to start Live Update:

-- Right-click anywhere in the VS Code project explorer.
-- Click **Tanzu: Live Update Start** in the pop-up menu.
+You can start Live Update by right-clicking anywhere in the VS Code project explorer and then clicking **Tanzu: Live Update Start** in the pop-up menu.

    ![The VS Code interface showing the Explorer tab with the Tiltfile file right-click menu open and the Tanzu: Live Update Start option highlighted.](../images/vscode-startliveupdate1.png)

-   Start the Command Palette (`⇧⌘P`) and run the `Tanzu: Live Update Start` command.
+Alternatively, you can press `⇧⌘P` to open the Command Palette and run the `Tanzu: Live Update Start` command.

    ![Command palette open showing text Tanzu: Live Update Start.](../images/vscode-startliveupdate2.png)